automenta/senars2b/USER_GUIDE.md

 The system will process your input and add the extracted cognitive items to its agenda for further processing through its non-axiomatic reasoning engine.

+### Managing Tasks

+The Task Management tab allows you to create, track, and manage tasks that the cognitive system will process:

+1. **Adding Tasks**: Enter a task title, optional description, priority (0.0-1.0), and due date
+2. **Task Prioritization**: Tasks are automatically prioritized based on their priority value
+3. **Task Dependencies**: Tasks with dependencies will only be processed when all dependencies are completed
+4. **Real-time Tracking**: Task status updates in real-time as the system processes them
+5. **Automated Execution**: Tasks are automatically converted to cognitive goals and processed by the system

+Tasks can be in one of four states:
+- **Pending**: Waiting to be processed
+- **In Progress**: Currently being processed by the cognitive system
+- **Completed**: Successfully processed
+- **Failed**: Processing failed or was manually marked as failed

 ## Unified Web Interface

 ### Starting the Web Server